Anatomy and Neurobiology

 - Rodent behavioral models of learning, decision-making, addiction and stress

-- In vivo electrophysiology in awake, behaving rats
+- In vivo electrophysiology for neural recording, in awake, behaving rats

 - Brain circuit manipulation via optogenetics and chemogenetics